garystafford/multi-vagrant-puppet-vms/README.md

 ##Vagrant Multiple-VM Creation and Configuration

-A Vagrant project to create multiple VirtualBox VMs.
-Currently, configured to create (2) 64-bit Ubuntu Server-based Oracle VMs, used to build and test Java EE projects.
+A Vagrant project to create multiple VirtualBox VMs using JSON configuration files.
+Currently, provisions (3) 64-bit Ubuntu Server-based VMs: Web, Application, and Database.

 #### JSON Configuration File
 The Vagrantfile retrieves multiple VM configurations from a separate '`nodes.json`' file.
-All VM configuration is contained in the json file.
-You add additional VMs to the json file, following the existing json pattern.
-The Vagrantfile will loop through all nodes (VMs) in the json file and create VMs.
-You can also swap json files for alternate environments by re-pointing the '`nodes`' variable in the Vargrantfile.
+All VM configuration is contained in the JSON file.
+You can add additional VMs to the JSON file, following the existing pattern.
+The Vagrantfile will loop through all nodes (VMs) in the '`nodes.json`' file and create the VMs.
+You can easily swap configuration files for alternate environments since the Vagrantfile is designed to be generic and portable.

 #### Forwarding Ports
-To create forwarding ports, use a '`:port_`' prefix to indicate a port to be forwarded.
+To create additional forwarding ports, add them to the 'ports' array.
 For example:

  ```"ports": [
         {